 The risk of liability that directors and officers face for breach of duty, tortious acts and statutory malfeasance or nonfeasance is a very real concern.
 In fact, it appears that the events of recent years have only increased the uncertainty and risk that directors and officers face.
 Investor confidence has been undermined.
 In response, new legislation has become more rigid and courts have demonstrated less deference to the decisions of boards.
 It is uncertain where the social/judicial equilibrium will be reached.
 In the meantime, the most effective method for avoiding liability continues to be for directors and officers to develop an increased awareness and knowledge of the relevant statutes, case law and financial instruments available to insure against risk and to govern themselves accordingly.

-1 For corporations incorporated under the laws of
+1 For corporations incorporated under the laws of Canada, see sections 239 and 241 of the CBCA.

 2 D. Block, N. Barton, S. Radin, The Business Judgment Rule: Fiduciary Duties of Corporate Directors, 5th ed.
 (Aspen Law & Business, 1998, vol.1)